duykhoa/SaigonTraveler/README.md

   <img src="https://vietnamcoffee.asia/uploads/ca-phe/2016_01/van-hoa-ca-phe-pha-phin-viet-nam_3.jpg" height="300">

   For Arabica coffee drinker, the choices are more limited.
-I add an asterisk for arabica coffeeshop (not 100% accurate).
+I add an asterisk for arabica coffeeshop (not 100% accurate.
+I haven't visited all of them also).

   1. The Work Shop (!)
   - MAROU, Faiseurs de Chocolat (!)